ibanFR/semantic-versioning-kata/README.md

 This code kata will help you understand versioning principles and integrate them into your development workflow.

 ## Getting started

-You can start by [forking](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo#forking-a-repository) or [duplicating](https://docs.github.com/en/repositories/creating-and-managing-repositories/duplicating-a-repository) this repository.
+You can start by [creating a new repository from this template](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template#creating-a-repository-from-a-template).

 ## Commit message format